 Germans are known for their punctuality.
 That being said, they don’t really like you imposing on them half an hour before the time.
 Most of the European Union is known for being there right on time.
 So if you have some important places to be, such as the visa office, or the office for disbursal of your student loans or scholarships, ensure that you reach there on time.
 Be prepared for a lot of paperwork.
 Despite their meticulousness, Germans burden you with a lot of paperwork.
 So, whether it is that postage stamp, or the receipt for entry pass, ensure you have them all filed in an organise manner.
 Ensure that you can pull them out at a moment’s notice.
 They also don’t like lags in bringing out the documents

 Insurance and Work Timings:

 Students studying in Germany find out that universities are not as helpful as they are portrayed out to be.
 Either the contact person is unavailable or is too busy to handle your queries.
-This is not a reflection on their educational system.
-Universities are under-funded due to the lack of tuition fees.
+This is not a reflection of their educational system.
+Universities are underfunded due to the lack of tuition fees.
 Therefore you’d find one person handling multiple verticals.
-Therefore, your seniors are the best way to approach for any queries
+Therefore, your seniors are the best way to approach any queries.

 What To Expect when study In Germany?

 Most Employable Courses in Germany for International Students